Email Forwarding

 Here are some common problems and solutions users run into when setting up email forwarding:

-You're using Gmail as an email provider and the confirmation code hasn't been entered. | In setting up email forwarding for Gmail, you need to enter a confirmation code that is sent to the email address you want to forward emails to.
-Because you don't have access to the inbox generated by HackerOne, you'll need to contact HackerOne to get the confirmation code to finalize the setup in your Gmail account. |
+In setting up email forwarding for Gmail, you need to enter a confirmation code that was sent to the email address you want to forward emails to.
+Because you don't have access to the inbox generated by HackerOne, you'll need to contact HackerOne to get the confirmation code to finalize the setup in your Gmail account.

-You manually created a forwarding rule yourself instead following these setup instructions.
-When you manually create your own forwarding rule, this creates a new email object that doesn't contain the H1-Forwarding-Nonce header that HackerOne requires to verify the setup. | Please follow the setup instructions above and also be sure to follow the instructions for the forwarding functionality of your email provider. |
+You manually created a forwarding rule yourself instead of following these setup instructions.
+When you manually create your own forwarding rule, this creates a new email object that doesn't contain the H1-Forwarding-Nonce header that HackerOne requires to verify the setup.

-The To field is incorrect.
-This causes SPF and DKIM checks to fail, which means that HackerOne won't receive the forwarded email. | Make sure the To field matches the one you entered in step 3 above, and be sure to follow the instructions for the forwarding functionality of your email provider. |
+Make sure the To field matches the one you entered in step 3 above, and be sure to follow the instructions for the forwarding functionality of your email provider.

 Here's an example of what your email headers should look like when email forwarding is set up correctly:

-DKIM-Signature | v=1; a=rsa-sha256; q=dns/txt; c=relaxed/simple; s=hsbnp7p3ensaochzwyq5wwmceodymuwv;d=server.com; t=12738181; h=Date:From:To:Message-1 D:Subject:Mime-Version:Content-Type:Content-Transfer-Encoding:Feedback-ID; bh=2jh40/jnKOZNNY68AJSDID8IUovd714123JJzgOVWqFX4Q=; b=JASIOSD+89jYRJsmqDIEA621Xkz1cpHba6xikYasjid8JJoc KAidKMZ/O1VV/+LBI19tGajKAID882Lx8/CSAXMMiKlamK+ac+rOfqQKDIA88INOL /FBpVYM4nLOLLIPOPwxNrlvPWoouHw9kdDq171/dUs YO7E= |
+v=1; a=rsa-sha256; q=dns/txt; c=relaxed/simple; s=hsbnp7p3ensaochzwyq5wwmceodymuwv;d=server.com; t=12738181; h=Date:From:To:Message-1 D:Subject:Mime-Version:Content-Type:Content-Transfer-Encoding:Feedback-ID; bh=2jh40/jnKOZNNY68AJSDID8IUovd714123JJzgOVWqFX4Q=; b=JASIOSD+89jYRJsmqDIEA621Xkz1cpHba6xikYasjid8JJoc KAidKMZ/O1VV/+LBI19tGajKAID882Lx8/CSAXMMiKlamK+ac+rOfqQKDIA88INOL /FBpVYM4nLOLLIPOPwxNrlvPWoouHw9kdDq171/dUs YO7E=